 Hammers must have an overall length between 18" and 61⁄2'.
-The striking surface of hammer must be at least 6" in length.
+The striking surface of the hammer must be at least 6" in length.
 Hammers must have a large foam head, which may be designed in any fashion to resemble a type of hammer.
-The handle of a hammer may not exceed 1⁄2 of the overall weapon length.
+The handle of a hammer may not exceed 1/3 of the overall weapon length.
 The shaft of a hammer must be well padded.
-They may have stab legal tip that does Red damage in place of the second swung hammer face and/or as thrusting tip.
+They may have a stab-legal tip that does Red damage in place of the second swung hammer face and/or a thrusting tip.